ATATURK’S WORDS TO THE ANZAC MOTHERS, 21.6.2019

 Australians have a special place in the hearts and minds of all Turks, dating back to 1915, when Mehmets and the diggers developed a sense of deep respect regardless of the intense fighting they endured.
 Ever since, Turkey and Australia have fostered a close and friendly relationship.

-In 2015, as we commemorate the 100th anniversary of the Gallipoli landings, we are confident that the historical bonds of friendship between our two countries and peoples will continue to grow and deepen.
+We are confident that the historical bonds of friendship between our two countries and peoples will continue to grow and deepen.

 Monday - Friday